How to Find a Handyman or Contractor

 5. Find a Handyman or Contractor From Your Store

 With the exception of places like Home Depot or other large home improvement stores, you can probably rely on the referrals to contractors from the vendor who sells the product.
-The reason I caution against finding a contractor through a big box do-it-yourself store is because they often take a cut or otherwise share in the profit, which means you can pay more.
+The reason I caution against finding a contractor through a big box do-it-yourself store is that they often take a cut or otherwise share in the profit, which means you can pay more.

 Smaller companies tend to work with the best contractors and typically have a few business cards on hand to give you.
 They want a happy customer and are not too big to be ambivalent.
 Some of the relationships between the store and contractors are formed long term over dozens of years.